sygmaprotocol/sygma-sdk/examples/evm-to-evm-generic-mesage-passing/README.md

 The example will use `ethers` in conjuction with the sygma-sdk to call a function on a smart contract on `Goerli` by calling the Deposit method on `Sepolia` and passing the details of the function to be called.

-Replace the placeholder values in the `.env` file with your own Ethereum wallet private key and provider URL.
+Replace the placeholder values in the `.env` file with your own Ethereum wallet private key.

 ## Script Functionality